-a) Everyman and place do possesses some peculiarities and particularities that constitute the inherent identity in spite of heterogeneous elements.
-Apart from prevalent common environment in the erstwhile Bijni Kingdom and undivided Goalpara district of 1822, the most striking factors of Bongaigaon district are the Hilly Caves(Gumphas) and stone carvings of Jogighopa hill-rocks demonstrating the existence of Budhist culture.
-The hills and the hilly rocks , the rivers, natural and man made ponds, the deep forest, the trees, plants and the bushes -- all are animated and these are either friendly gods and goddesses or evil spirits causing sufferings to men especially amongst rural areas.
+a) Every place and its inhabitants possess certain unique qualities that constitute the inherent identity of the place in spite of the other heterogeneous elements that might be present in it.
+Apart from the prevalent common environment in the erstwhile Bijni Kingdom and undivided Goalpara district of 1822, the most striking factors of Bongaigaon district are the Hilly Caves(Gumphas) and stone carvings of Jogighopa hill-rocks demonstrating the existence of Budhist culture.
+The hills and the hilly rocks , the rivers, natural and man made ponds, the deep forest, the trees, plants and the bushes -- all are associated with either friendly gods/goddesses or evil spirits which cause sufferings to men.
 "Ram Rajar Garh" near Deohati village is a man-made historical pond which was excavated by Ram Singh of Ambar Kingdom of Rajasthan.
-Ram Singh was grandson of Man Singh of Ambor Estate(Rajasthan) who excavated here with army of Delhi Sultan at the time of invading Ahom Kingdom in the second half of 17th century.
+Ram Singh was grandson of Man Singh of Ambor Estate(Rajasthan) who excavated here with the army of Delhi Sultan during the invasion of Ahom Kingdom in the second half of 17th century.

 "Shakti Puja's"(Worshiping of female deities headed by Bageswari/Kali-Thakurani/Buri-aie/ Moharani/Kalikarpat etc ) are also found in every nook and corner of this district.Bageswari temple - the central and oldest Temple of Bongaigaon town area alongwith Kalimandir near Swahid Bedi, Buri Aie of Bhakaribhita , Moharani temple of Khagarpur, Kalikarpat of Kakoijana Hills range, Jogodhatri of Sidalsati etc are worth mentioning spots.
-It is really interesting to note that Mohadev and his entire family members are worshiped both individually and collectively in simple or gorgious manners on different dates in their official or covering names like Buri Thakurani/Garja/Kalima/Bamboo Puja/Madan Kam, Ganesh Puja of Lalmati near Abhayapuri town etc. are worth mentioning .
+It is really interesting to note that Mohadev and his entire family members are worshiped on several dates, both individually and collectively in a simple manner in their official or covering names like Buri Thakurani/Garja/Kalima/Bamboo Puja/Madan Kam, Ganesh Puja of Lalmati near Abhayapuri town etc.